 Alcoholic Beverages and Illegal Drug UseIt is unlawful to sell, furnish, or provide alcohol to a person under the age of 21.
 The possession of alcohol by anyone under 21 years of age is illegal.
 UGA Police strictly enforce such laws.
 Violators are subject to criminal prosecution, disciplinary action, fine, and imprisonment.
 The possession, sale, manufacture, or distribution of any controlled substance is illegal under both state and federal laws on the University campus.
 UGA Police strictly enforces such laws.
 Violators are subject to criminal prosecution, disciplinary action, fine, and imprisonment.

-Substance Abuse EducationThe University Health Center’s Health Promotion Department offers UGA students prevention, early intervention, and support services through The Fontaine Center to address alcohol and other drug abuse.
+Substance Abuse EducationThe University Health Center’s Health Promotion Department offers UGA students prevention, early intervention, and recovery support services through The Fontaine Center to address alcohol and other drug misuse.
 The courts in Athens-Clarke County also offer an educational and treatment program known as Drug Court for felony drug and repeat DUI offenders.
 The program is a joint effort between the Superior Court of Athens-Clarke County, the Solicitor General, Local Law Enforcement, Bar Association including the Public Defender’s Office, Probation Office, Court Program Coordinator, and licensed substance abuse treatment professionals to offer alternatives to incarceration for drug and alcohol offenders.
 The program consists of individual counseling, group therapy, education, monitoring, and regular drug testing.

 Definitions Relating to Alcohol and Other Drug ViolationsPossession of alcohol or drugs refers, but is not limited, to holding, no matter the duration, alcohol or illegal drugs/ controlled substances in hand or, having them in one’s clothing, purse/book bag (or similar case), automobile, residence, or other personal belonging.
 Consumption of alcohol refers to the act of drinking or ingesting any amount of an alcoholic beverage.
 Use of drugs refers to the act of ingesting, inhaling, drinking, eating, and/or any other method of introducing an illegal drug or controlled substance into one’s body.
 Distribution of drugs refers to the sharing of illegal drugs/controlled substances with or giving them to others.
 Sale of drugs refers to the exchange of illegal drugs/controlled substances for money or other forms of compensation (sale).
 Facilitating the possession/use of alcohol or drugs refers to the act of allowing others to possess, consume, or use alcohol or illegal drugs/controlled substances in one’s residence or automobile.
 A Level I violation is defined as possession, use, or facilitating the possession/use of alcohol.
 A Level II violation includes, but is not limited to, any violation involving the operation of a motor vehicle after consumption of alcohol and/or use of drugs, acts of violence, destruction of property, or disorderly conduct while using alcohol or drugs; or intoxication level that requires medical treatment or results in medical personnel being called, even if treatment is refused; and any drug related violation.
 All students found in violation of Alcohol and Other Drug related misconduct through the University’s conduct process will receive sanctions as outlined below.